 - In the event of a vacancy by an officer or Board member, any affiliated club member may be nominated for the office by a committee member provided he/she has been a member of their club for at least one year.

 Section 3 – Members of the Committee

-a.
-The Local Top Six Tournament: Evans Bassmasters, Greenbrier Bassmasters, Hawe Creek Bass Club, Leah Bass Club, Marker 117 Bass Club, Outcast Bass Club, Palmetto Bass Club
+- The Tommy Shaw Memorial Tournament: Evans Bassmasters, Greenbrier Bassmasters, Hawe Creek Bass Club, Leah Bass Club, Marker 117 Bass Club, Outcast Bass Club, Palmetto Bass Club

-b.
-The Tommy Shaw Memorial Tournament: Savannah River Bassmasters, Senior Bass Anglers (SBAA), Statesboro Bassmasters, The Hill Bass Club, Westside Bassmasters, The Wildwood Bassmasters
+- The Clark Hill Memorial Tournament: Savannah River Bassmasters, Senior Bass Anglers (SBAA), Statesboro Bassmasters, The Hill Bass Club, Westside Bassmasters, The Wildwood Bassmasters

-c.
-The Clark Hill Memorial Tournament: 5 Alive Bass Club, The Augusta Bass Club, The Augusta Bassmasters, Backwater Bass Club, Bank Runners Bass Club, Brier Creek Bassmasters
+- Mr. Clark Hill Tournament: 5 Alive Bass Club, The Augusta Bass Club, The Augusta Bassmasters, Backwater Bass Club, Bank Runners Bass Club, Brier Creek Bassmasters

 Actual work assignments will be provided by the tournament director prior to each sponsored event.
 It is the responsibility of each club to coordinate with the tournament director for work details.